37 Filipino Foods to Try in 2025

 Filipino Dishes

-16. Adobo
+18. Adobo

-It’s relatively uncommon to find Filipino dishes in other countries across the globe, but adobo is one Filipino food that took the world by storm.
+It’s relatively uncommon to find Filipino dishes in other countries across the globe, but adobo is one Filipino food that has taken the world by storm.
 Adobo is a cooking style that involves marinating meats (usually pork or chicken) or vegetables in a brine of salt, vinegar, soy sauce, pepper, garlic and other spices.

 Gourmet Cooking Classes Near You